invenia/OPFSampler.jl/README.md

 You can access the samples in the following [link]().

+In the generated samples above, the OPF solution that is generated under "OPF_output" has been removed to keep the size of the data small.
 ## How to Use Generated Samples?
 There are functions provided in the package to vary the parameters of the original grid by the values generated in the `samples`, and run OPF or perform other analysis.